Rock Springs Weather Green River Weather 7 Day Forecast -

 This Afternoon

-Mostly sunny, with a high near 90.
-West southwest wind around 14 mph, with gusts as high as 21 mph.
+Sunny, with a high near 84.
+Breezy, with a west northwest wind around 22 mph, with gusts as high as 31 mph.

 Tonight

 Mostly clear, with a low around 45.
-Breezy, with a west northwest wind 19 to 24 mph becoming northeast 6 to 11 mph after midnight.
-Winds could gust as high as 37 mph.
+Breezy, with a northwest wind 17 to 22 mph becoming east northeast 8 to 13 mph in the evening.
+Winds could gust as high as 31 mph.

 Friday

-Sunny, with a high near 79.
-Breezy, with a light and variable wind becoming west 12 to 17 mph in the afternoon.
-Winds could gust as high as 26 mph.
+Sunny, with a high near 77.
+East wind 9 to 14 mph becoming light and variable.
+Winds could gust as high as 20 mph.

 Friday Night

-Mostly clear, with a low around 45.
-Breezy, with a west northwest wind 13 to 18 mph becoming northeast 7 to 12 mph after midnight.
-Winds could gust as high as 28 mph.
+Mostly clear, with a low around 44.
+Breezy, with a west northwest wind 7 to 17 mph becoming east northeast after midnight.
+Winds could gust as high as 24 mph.

 Saturday

-Sunny, with a high near 75.
-Northeast wind 8 to 10 mph becoming north northwest in the afternoon.
+Sunny, with a high near 78.
+East wind 5 to 14 mph becoming west in the afternoon.

 Saturday Night